Maxfield-Chen/kofi-slack-bot/README.md

 # kofi-slack-bot
-A slack bot for [Ko-fi] (https://ko-fi.com).
+A slack bot for [Ko-fi](https://ko-fi.com).
 The official Kofi slack bot will only report donations, this bot only reports new posts made on the creator's Kofi page.

 ![Example Message](https://maxfieldchen.com/images/kofi-slack-bot.png)